thecodrr/docgen/docs/configuration.md

 First, let's look at the options available in the `docgen.yaml` file.

-{% info :warning: Remember to restart %}
+> info :warning: Remember to restart
-Any changes you make to this file will only come into effect when you restart the preview server, or rebuild your site.
+>
-{% end %}
+> Any changes you make to this file will only come into effect when you restart the preview server, or rebuild your site.

 ### title